 The suspension system is basically the series of parts which support the vehicle as it moves on the road.
 These are components which give your vehicle the ability to make turns as you rotate the steering wheel and to absorb shocks when you drive over bumps or potholes.

-In modern-day vehicles, there are literally hundreds of parts which made up the suspension system.
+In modern-day vehicles, there are literally hundreds of parts which made up the suspension system and they all work together to allow for a safe and comfortable ride.
 But here, we’ll go over the most important car suspension parts and their functions.

 If one of these components were to malfunction, then it would cause problems for the drive-ability, comfort, and safety of your vehicle.